 Mathematics 050, or 075, or Course Code R on Math Placement Test.
-Not open to students with credit for 116, 130, or 148.
+Not open to students with credit for 130 or 148 or 150 or 151.

 Systems of equations, arithmetic of polynomials, rational expressions, factoring, fractional equations, inequalities, exponents, quadratic equations, absolute values, functions and graphs.